miflydesign/MakarViewerIntegration/docs/ios.md

   <br><img src="images/ios/removeLink.png">

 ## Workspace is ready
-Everything is ready to build, run and debug for both projects: Unity-iPhone and NativeiOSApp (select NativeiOSApp scheme to run Native App with integrated Unity or Unity-iPhone to run just Unity App part)
+Everything is ready to build, run and debug for both projects: Unity-iPhone and NativeObjc (select NativeObjc scheme to run Native App with integrated Unity or Unity-iPhone to run just Unity App part)
 <br><img src="images/ios/selectTargetToBuild.png">
-If all went successfully at this point you should be able to run NativeiOSApp:
+If all went successfully at this point you should be able to run NativeObjc: